-WARNING!
-Things you should know BEFORE hiring a company to trap & remove Nuisance Beaver from your property in North Metro Atlanta, Georgia.
+Things you should know BEFORE hiring a company to provide Beaver Trapping services on your property in North Metro Atlanta, Georgia.

 “We made a decision as a company to dedicate this beaver trapping website for educational purposes (instead of marketing) to empower the public with the proper information to make informed decisions when hiring a Wildlife Control Operator (WCO) to remove beavers, muskrats & otters from your property, streams, ponds or lakes.
 We are saddened by the amount of people doing it wrong or illegally – so we decided to take action instead of cleaning up the mess afterwards.”

 Ok, so you have some beaver on your North Metro Atlanta property causing lots of damage and you need them to go away.
 You are NOT alone!

 24 Hour BEAVER TRAP CHECK LAW

 It is the law in the State of Georgia that any traps set for Beaver have to be checked every 24 hours.
 This is the most ignored law that we run into all the time.
 It was the final straw was when we saw an coupon advertised for a Wildlife Trapper who in the ad admitted that they check the traps once a week “or so”.
 Clearly that is a violation of the law.
 Our company honors the laws that govern us and it is quite upsetting when others completely, shamelessly, disregard the law.
 Just in case a trapper tries to LIE about this, below is a picture of the trap check rules and a direct link to the DNR document addressing this topic. (http://www.georgiawildlife.com/node/342)

 The daily trap checks should be important to you because of the following reasons:

 - Humanity to the Beaver or Muskrat trapped to get them out quickly.
 It is disgusting to hear when a trapper leaves beavers in the traps and only checked them every one or two weeks… Really?